aws-samples/shopfloor-connectivity/docs/targets/router.md

 ### Success

-TargetID for a target to which data is routed if the data is written to a primary target or its alternative target
+The Success property specifies the target ID of a destination that will receive data after successful processing by either the primary target or its alternative target.
+This optional property enables chaining of targets for post-success processing or monitoring workflows.

 Type: String